maaazzinn/Meet-Mood/README.md

-# AI-based Behavior Analysis System for Online Meetings
+# Meet-Mood - AI-based Behavior Analysis System for Online Meetings

 This project creates an online meeting platform with AI-based participant behavior analysis.
 The system detects participant engagement through facial expressions, head movements, and screen activity.
 It helps determine if users are actively engaged, distracted, or absent during a meeting.